 2. Limited Native OpenTelemetry Support

-While Datadog claims OTEL support, it is not native-first.
-Data often needs to be transformed or routed via Datadog agents to fully function, leading to lock-in and unnecessary complexity.
+While Datadog is not OTEL native.
+Data often needs to be transformed or routed via Datadog collectors to fully function, leading to lock-in and unnecessary complexity.
 This also makes it harder to migrate or integrate other tools that use standard OTEL pipelines.

 Criteria for Suggesting Datadog Alternatives